mariannazhang/mariannazhang.github.io/_pages/about.md

 Where I am and where I've been
 ======

 **In the academic world**

 Currently, I work with [Ellen Markman](http://markmanlab.stanford.edu) at Stanford University.
 I graduated from the University of Chicago in 2018, where I studied psychology and philosophy and worked in [Daniel Casasanto](http://casasanto.com)'s lab on the role of bodily experience in understanding language.
 As a summer intern, I studied the development of kind representations in [Susan Carey](https://psychology.fas.harvard.edu/people/susan-e-carey)'s lab at Harvard University, and biases in causal reasoning in [Frank Keil](https://cogdevlab.yale.edu/)'s lab at Yale University.

 **In the non-academic world**

 I have spent most of my life in big cities - New York, Chicago, Beijing, Hong Kong - so the Bay Area has been a change.
 You can find me climbing things and exploring caves, or driving anxiously and slowly on the highway (sorry!).
-I'm trying to keep in touch with my cultural roots by stir-frying and pushing the limits of my dorm kitchen vent.
+My attempts at stir-fry push the limits of my dorm kitchen vent.
 I've been involved for a long time in the [quizbowl community](http://www.pace-nsc.org/what-is-quizbowl-a-primer-and-faq-for-newcomers/), where I have been particularly interested in issues of representation and inclusivity.